tabreturn/tabreturn.github.io/_posts/2020-06-06-a_quick_intro_to_blender_creative_coding--part_1_of_3.md

 ## Getting Started

 Here, I'll step you through installing Blender, launching it via the terminal, accessing its scripting interface, and running your first line of code.
-At the time of writing, Blender is on release 2.83; this is also a long term support release ([LTS](https://www.blender.org/download/lts/)).

 Download Blender from the Blender website at [https://www.blender.org/download/](https://www.blender.org/download/).
 On the Download page, click the *other versions* option (Figure 1.2).
 I'm using a *portable* version.
 I prefer not to use installers if I can; this way, I know exactly where the Blender application is stored, which is useful for the command line step (coming up shortly).
 For Windows, download the *Portable(.zip)* file.
 For Linux, download the *non*-Snap-Store version.
 For macOS, there's just one option, which is the one you want.